nextapps-de/flexsearch/doc/encoder.md

         <td>
             Number
         </td>
         <td>Set the minimum term length which should be added to the index.
-This limit does not apply to the `forward` tokenizer.
-You still get results when just typing "f" on a term "flexsearch" when e.g. `minlength: 4` was used.</td>
+This limit does not apply to the <code>forward</code> tokenizer.
+You still get results when just typing "f" on a term "flexsearch" when e.g. <code>minlength: 4</code> was used.</td>
         <td>1</td>
     </tr>
     <tr></tr>